Health insurance for drug and alcohol treatments

-Does health insurance cover drug and alcohol addiction?
+Compare health insurance for drug and alcohol treatments

 What is drug and alcohol rehabilitation?